harlantwood/fed-node/README.md

 [federated social web](http://en.wikipedia.org/wiki/Distributed_social_network),
-and [indieweb/POSSE](http://indiewebcamp.com/POSSE) protocols, platforms, and applications, in an easily deployable server package that can be applied both to standard linux cloud servers and also to sub-hundred dollar personal servers such as the currently popular Raspberry Pi.
+and [indieweb/POSSE](http://indiewebcamp.com/POSSE) protocols, platforms, and applications, in an easily deployable server package that can be applied both to standard linux cloud servers and also to sub-hundred dollar personal servers (such as the currently popular Raspberry Pi).

 Server Roles
 ------------